On the initial value of PageRank: Introduction

+Researchers are always interested in optimizing PageRank \cite{Avrachenkov2006, De2008, Fercoq2012, Fercoq2014}.
+Avrachenkov {\it et al.} \cite{Avrachenkov2006} theoretically showed that the PageRank of a web page can be increased by adding new edges from that web page.
+This idea was later generalized by Kerchove {\it et al.} \cite{De2008}.
+How PageRank can be optimizated using weighted edge has been analyzed by Fercoq {\it et al.} \cite{Fercoq2012, Fercoq2014}.
+It is expected that higher degree vertices get higher PageRank as a strong positive correlation is present between degree and PageRank \cite{Fortunato07}.
+A strong positive correlation between PageRank and degree signifies that the PageRank of a web page increases if that particular web page is connected to many web pages.
+Here we examine whether a vertex having a low degree can come up with a higher PageRank by varying the initial value.

+We have done another important study regarding the improvement of PageRank of a web page when connected to a high PageRank web page.
+This is similar to the analysis of whether the neighbor of a high PageRank web page also gets a higher PageRank value and consequently neighbors accumulate with high PageRank.
+Another way it can be thought of is whether the PageRank scores are evenly distributed over all the vertices in the network or most of the weight of the PageRank accumulates in a small number of vertices.
+The latter case is known as localization.

-Localization of eigenvector is a common phenomenon in most of the networks and it is frequently suggested that the main cause of localization is due to the presence of high degree vertices \cite{Goltsev12, Martin14}.
-Localization means that most of the weight of the centrality accumulates in a few number of vertices.
-Recently, empirical studies in PageRank suggest that PageRank does not show localization \cite{Ermann13}.
+Localization of the eigenvector is a common phenomenon in many real-world networks and it is frequently suggested that the main cause of localization is the presence of high degree vertices \cite{Goltsev12, Martin14}.
+We want to see whether the presence of high-degree vertices also propagates PageRank localization.
+Recently, empirical studies in PageRank on directed networks suggest that PageRank shows localization \cite{Ermann13}.
+Here we show that PageRank can be localized for some undirected networks also and the extent of localization of PageRank is proportional to the extent of localization of degree.

-In this paper, we show that depending upon intrinsic and non-network contribution, PageRank value changes.
-This article has been organized in the following way: in Chapter \ref{Aproof}, we show that if the intrinsic and non-network contribution of the vertices are the same or proportional to their degrees, then the PageRanks remain same or proportional to the degree of the vertices.
-We also show that if the intrinsic and non-network contribution of the vertices is zero then PageRank values become proportional to the degrees.
-In Chapter \ref{numerical}, our study on simulated and empirical networks support our findings.
-On the contrary to the common belief we show that, for some networks, PageRank centrality can be localized and the value of $\beta_i$ can effect in the localization of the PageRank centrality.
-Chapter \ref{conclusion} concludes with some discussion.
+This article has been organized in the following way: in Section \ref{Aproof}, we show that if the initial value of the vertices is the same or proportional to their degrees, then the PageRank remains the same or proportional to the degree of the vertices.
+We also show that if the initial value of the vertices is zero then PageRank values become proportional to the degrees.
+In Section \ref{numerical}, our study on simulated and empirical networks supports our findings.
+In Section \ref{localization} we show that, for some networks, PageRank centrality can be localized and the value of $\beta_i$ can affect the localization of the PageRank centrality.
+Section \ref{conclusion} concludes with a discussion.